TehMuffinMoo/ibPS/docs/BloxOne/Profiles/New-B1ConnectionProfile.md

 ```

 ### -APIKey
-Specify the BloxOne API Key to save as part of this profile
+Specify the Infoblox Portal API Key to save as part of this profile

 ```yaml
 Type: String